artistkaransaini/bitbox/README.md

 ## Concepts Covered

-This project includes explanation and physical implementation of:
+This project includes explanation of:

 * AND Gate
 * OR Gate